bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DepthRange_2ZH4HxFCT21QZcxH5WymAo/Documentation.md

-The depth range where the test was performed
+The depth range where the test was performed.